 My buddy Wikipedia defines the term ‘play’ as one of two meanings.
 Play, the activity, “enjoyed by animals and humans”, or Play, theater, “structured literary form of theater”.
 While I enjoy this first definition, I’m not sure the second truthfully conveys the meaning and does justice to the thing.
 I like to think that a Play (as in theater) cannot be one without the other.
 To make theater you have to loose yourself in a world that is not your own.
 You have to dress up, and make believe, and become the character.
 Mean what you say, or don’t bother saying it, for if you do not believe yourself, the audience sure as hell won’t.
 In a play, you must, play.

-At Uni I spent three marvelous years in the Victoria University Theater department playing.
+At Uni I spent three marvelous years in Wellington at the Victoria University Theater department playing.
 Our time was divided between the classroom and the stage, learning both how to understand the words, and how to perform them.
 I think this really is a fantastic way to learn.
-At first I was impatient, I wanted to be given a role, and assigned a dressing room, but the time I spent in the lecture theater opened a whole new part of my brain, previously unused and infiltrated by cobwebs.
+At first I was impatient, I wanted to be given a role, and assigned a dressing room, but the time I spent in the lecture theater opened a whole new part of my brain, previously unused.
 We studied playwrights; Beckett, Stoppard, Brecht, Marlowe.
 Writers that weren’t afraid to push the boundaries, and step outside the established practice.
 It made me realize; you really can do anything you like on stage.
 Dare to be different, try to say something that no one has heard before.
 Be honest, be brave.